 You can skip the queues and get the best price for this attraction by purchasing your ticket in advance here.
 Online ticket prices start from £14.75 per person.

 If you prefer a guided walking tour of the entire city, you can book this in advance here for just £12.50

 HMS Victory is a world-famous warship that was built and launched in Portsmouth in 1765 which now exhibits its great British Navy history.
 She is best known for her role in the Battle of Trafalgar in 1805, where she served as Lord Nelson’s flagship during the Napoleonic Wars.

 The ship has been painstakingly restored and is now open to the public as a museum ship.
 Visitors can explore the decks, gun decks, and even the Captain’s quarters.

 There is also a Victory Museum on site which tells the story of her fascinating history.
 A tour of HMS Victory is a must-do activity when visiting Portsmouth.

 With its incredible history, it’s inspiring to hear that the HMS Victory is the oldest naval ship in the world that’s still in commission – credit to Portsmouth and its craftsmanship of shipbuilding back in the day.

-Insider Tip – buy your tickets in advance from the Portsmouth Historic Dockyard website and save some money on entry costs to the many museums around this famous city
+Insider Tip – buy your tickets in bulk and in advance from here and save some money on entry costs to the many museums around this famous city.

 4. Visit The Mary Rose Museum